 Conservative elites like to pretend they have had nothing to do with today’s “Alt-Right”, branding it a populism that arose “inexplicably.”
 But in doing so, they turn a blind eye to long-standing political developments and, for many, their own ironic role in fomenting Trumpism.

-For decades, conservative elites degraded the American ideal of Liberty to a simplistic dogma against government—against Washington.
-This misguided zealotry was greatly reinforced by powerful special interests such as the fossil fuel and tobacco industries, who benefit from the corruption of inactive government.
+For decades, conservative elites degraded the American ideal of Liberty to a simplistic dogma against a government—against Washington.
+This misguided zealotry was greatly reinforced by powerful special interests such as the fossil fuel and tobacco industries, who benefit from the corruption of an inactive government.
 As a result, we find on the American Right today a fear of and a hostility toward foreigners and non-whites to be sure—but also the federal government.
 These exaggerated fears are cut from the same cloth and lead to a similar place.

-Consumed by a Jihad against government, the Right’s focus shifted almost entirely away from the business of legislating and solving practical problems as they arise to staunch opposition and promoting fears that animate conservative extremism.
+Consumed by a Jihad against a government, the Right’s focus shifted almost entirely away from the business of legislating and solving practical problems as they arise to the staunch opposition and promoting fears that animate conservative extremism.
 Lucid policy was eventually replaced or overawed with paranoid warnings about “death panels”, hyperinflation, government statistics, the Federal Reserve and the EPA.
 During the election, Charles Krauthammer may have raised strong objections to Trump such as bemoaning Trump’s paranoid assertion that our election was “already rigged.”
 But how fantastic was Trump’s claim next to Krauthammer’s own fairly recent assertion that Obama’s measured efforts to reduce carbon pollution under the Clean Air Act will make “Stalin’s five-year plans look like a picnic”?

 In fanning the flames of conservative extremism, but doing so under the false pretense of political freedom, the American Right in recent years has followed headlong down a dangerous path to which Hayek warned explicitly.
 Conservative pundits, who just five years ago offered rousing support for Tea Party stars such as Michele Bachmann, but now oppose Trump, should ask how they differ?
 Trump rose to political prominence with Birtherism, Bachmann by darkly stating that Obama may harbor “anti-American views.”
 Trump, like Bachmann, plays to the zeal of conservatism unbound—the raw fears of “otherness” and change.
 The biggest difference is Trump dispenses with the rhetoric of freedom.
 This shift, more than any other single factor, explains the Right’s shock surrounding his appeal and ascent to power.